 The Mayor welcomes invitations to events held by local organisations.
 Due to demand it may not be possible to go to every event the Mayor is invited to.

-To invite the Mayor to your event please complete the Mayor attendance form and return it to the Mayor's Officer.
-Please give us at least 7 days notice.
+To invite the Mayor to your event, please complete the request for attendance form below.

 If you send an invitation with less than one month's notice, we'll still try to consider your request.
 However, we'll prioritise the invitations we receive on time unless there are exceptional circumstances.

 Useful tips on how to receive the Mayor